MeghanathMC/DevLabs/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-To enable Google OAuth authentication in HackFolio, follow these steps:
+To enable Google OAuth authentication in DevLabs, follow these steps:

 ## 1. Create a Google Cloud Project